 This framework could unite the efforts supporting entrepreneurship in Costa Rica to eliminate or reduce certain processes that entrepreneurs constantly face.
 The framework could also expand financing sources and grant better bank loans to early-stage ventures.

 The creation of public policies is also key to the development of fintech startup initiatives in Costa Rica.
 Public notaries facilitate and provide support to entrepreneurs as they define their business model.
-Finally, Costa Rica should follow the example of Brazil, Colombia and Mexico, to create more specific regulation on fintech issues.
+Finally, Costa Rica should follow the example of Brazil, Colombia and Mexico, to create more specific regulations on fintech issues.

 Take advantage of the fintech ecosystem in Costa Rica